-As noted above, for the three months ended March 31, 2022, and 2021, the Company did not utilize the two-class approach as the Company was in a net loss position and the holders of the participating securities have no obligation to fund losses.
+As noted above, for all periods presented herein, the Company did not utilize the two-class approach as the Company was in a net loss position and the holders of the participating securities have no obligation to fund losses.
 The Company did analyze diluted net loss attributable to common stockholders per share of common stock under the treasury-stock/if-converted method and noted that all outstanding stock options and warrants were anti-dilutive for the periods presented.
-As such, basic net loss attributable to common stockholders per share of common stockholders per share of common stockholders per share of common stock for all periods presented.
+For all period presented, basic net loss attributable to common stockholders per share of common stock was the same as diluted net loss attributable to common stockholders per share of common stockholders per share of common stockholders.